dalikewara/pangsitpy/README.md

 ### Get the latest version

-This package updates frequently, so make sure you're using the latest version to get latest logical processes or new modules to work with.
+This package updates frequently, so make sure you're using the latest version for better logical processes or to get new modules to work with.
 You can read the [CHANGELOG.md](https://github.com/dalikewara/pangsitpy/blob/master/CHANGELOG.md)